Skip to main content

 3. Courses: Courses help to implement KlickerUZH Learning Activities into a lecture structure, enabling lecturers to manage different activities and challenges effectively throughout a semester or over a certain period of time.

-4. Gamification: Gamification of a course, if enabled, incorporates elements like points, achievements, and leaderboards within all learning activities to create a playful challenge and enhance motivation and fun in education.
+4. Gamification: Gamification of a course, if enabled, incorporates game elements like points, achievements, and leaderboards within all learning activities to create a playful challenge and enhance motivation and fun in education.
 Further gamified elements are course-independent and allow participants to create an avatar and gather experience points throughout all their courses.

 Learning Activities